stomp/stomp-spec/src/stomp-specification-1.2.md

 Clients MUST NOT send any more frames after the `DISCONNECT` frame is sent.

-## Standard Headers

-Some headers MAY be used, and have special meaning, with most frames.

-### Header content-length

-The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-length` header if a frame body is present.
-If a frame's body contains NULL octets, the frame MUST include a `content-length` header.
-The header is an octet count for the length of the message body.
-If a `content-length` header is included, this number of octets MUST be read, regardless of whether or not there are NULL octets in the body.
-The frame still needs to be terminated with a NULL octet.

-### Header content-type

-If a frame body is present, the `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-type` header to help the receiver of the frame interpret its body.
-If the `content-type` header is set, its value MUST be a MIME type which describes the format of the body.
-Otherwise, the receiver SHOULD consider the body to be a binary blob.

-The implied text encoding for MIME types starting with `text/` is UTF-8.
-If you are using a text based MIME type with a different encoding then you SHOULD append `;charset=<encoding>` to the MIME type.
-For example, `text/html;charset=utf-16` SHOULD be used if your sending an HTML body in UTF-16 encoding.
-The `;charset=<encoding>` SHOULD also get appended to any non `text/` MIME types which can be interpreted as text.
-A good example of this would be a UTF-8 encoded XML.
-Its `content-type` SHOULD get set to `application/xml;charset=utf-8`

-All STOMP clients and servers MUST support UTF-8 encoding and decoding.
-Therefore, for maximum interoperability in a heterogeneous computing environment, it is RECOMMENDED that text based content be encoded with UTF-8.

-### Header receipt

-Any client frame other than `CONNECT` MAY specify a `receipt` header with an arbitrary value.
-This will cause the server to acknowledge the processing of the client frame with a `RECEIPT` frame (see the [RECEIPT](#RECEIPT) frame for more details).

-    SEND
-    destination:/queue/a
-    receipt:message-12345

-    hello queue a^@

 ## Server Frames

 The server will, on occasion, send frames to the client (in addition to the